-Currently available therapies may be helpful in addressing the symptoms of osteoarthritis or Knee Pain in the short-term.
+Currently, available therapies may be helpful in addressing the symptoms of osteoarthritis or knee pain.

 Non-Surgical Treatment for Knee Pain

 Non-surgical treatment may slow the progression of osteoarthritis, increase motion, and improve strength.
 Most treatment programs combine lifestyle modifications, medication, and/or physical therapy.

 Your doctor may recommend rest or a change in activities to avoid provoking osteoarthritis pain.
 This advice may include modifications in work or sports activities.
 It may mean switching from high-impact activities, such as aerobics, running, jumping, or competitive sports, to low-impact exercises, such as stretching, walking, swimming, or cycling.
 Osteoarthritis affects weight-bearing joints, such as the knee.
 A weight loss program may be recommended by your doctor.

 Pain-relieving drugs, like acetaminophen (also known as paracetamol) can help reduce pain.
 Non-steroidal anti-inflammatory drugs, such as ibuprofen, can help reduce pain and inflammation.
 Your doctor may recommend strong anti-inflammatory agents called corticosteroids, which are injected directly into the knee joint.
 Corticosteroids provide temporary relief of pain and swelling.

 A balanced fitness program and physical therapy may improve joint flexibility, increase range of motion, reduce pain, and strengthen muscle, bone, and cartilage tissues.
 Supportive devices, such as a brace, splint, elastic bandage, crutches, or walker may be recommended.
 Ice or heat may be applied to the affected joint for short periods, several times a day.